 There are a lot of things that can cause back pain.
-Most commonly, poor daily habits are the ones that cause you to having an aching back.
+Most commonly, poor daily habits are the ones that cause you to have an aching back.

 If you’re constantly suffering from back pain, or if you need to take steps to prevent a painful back, try to avoid these five unhealthy habits.